Halliwell Jones Stadium: West Stand

 The West Stand is terraced and houses the away fans.
 Unlike the East Stand at the opposite end of the ground, the corners are not filled in but there are future plans to do so if there is demand for the capacity to be increased.

 Sponsorship

-Halliwell Jones, which holds the naming rights for the stadium, is a large BMW and MINI motor group owned by Phillip Jones, a businessman from the North West.
+Halliwell Jones, which holds the naming rights for the stadium, is a large automotive retail group owned by Phillip Jones and family, a businessman from the North West.